riceissa/breathing/index.md

 you take two relatively quick inhales, then exhale in a relaxed way.

 This one was shown to me by my breathing coach.
 I've found this quite useful for getting my body to relax the exhale. i have no idea why it works, but somehow it's just easier to exhale in a relaxed way from a more full inhale.

+# Acknowledgments

+i've benefited from interacting with a lot of people, in the course of figuring out my breathing. (people who i haven't checked with to see if they want to be mentioned are listed as initials, unless i'm only relying on public sources and no private interactions, which applies to Howard Cooper.)

+- ML: kept mentioning buteyko breathing to me saying i should try it.
+- Howard Cooper: While I've benefitted from all the sources I'm citing in the [References], I want to call out especially @cooper2021 as the thing that finally made the CO~2~ stuff click for me (though my understanding was still very incomplete) and got me to actually start playing around with buteyko techniques.
+- CM: told me about the capnotrainer and got me excited about capnometry biofeedback.
+- Vipul Naik helped me understand some key things about the biology of respiration.
+In particular, he was the one who figured out that having a low CO~2~ means pH is more sensitive to slight fluctuations in CO~2~ levels.
+- DD: introduced me to JA. he was also a catalyst for me figuring out my circadian rhythm, but that's a whole separate topic.
+- JA: my breathing coach; helped me
+- PL: was generous enough to spend an hour talking to me about capnometer stuff.

 # References {.unnumbered}